 While discussing education transformation in a philanthropy roundtable interview, DeVos responded that she is more optimistic as there are more than 250,000 students within 33 publicly sponsored private choice programs.
 The movement was accelerating, and by 2012, the program had reached other states like Pennsylvania, Virginia, Louisiana, Mississippi, and New Hampshire, and expanded programs in Louisiana, Ohio, Pennsylvania, Arizona, and Florida.
 DeVos supported homeschooling, which was referred by the HSLDA as an alternative and new idea to bringing transformation in the education sector.
 She acknowledges the rights of parents constitutionally to bring change in education while upbringing their kids.

 According to Betsy DeVos, homeschooling was part of the school choice movement apart from vouchers and charter schools.
-It represents another great education alternative as more people have been noted to join homeschooling.
 Previously, HSLDA lauded DeVos selection as the secretary of education sector for her support of homeschooling and Common Core State Standards skepticism, which HSLDA fears would dictate the parents to teach their kids at home.
 Betsy DeVos has also been advocating for charter schools for over two decades, in addition to assisting the passing of Michigan’s initial charter school law.
 The charter schools are funded publicly and are open to every student, which operates well than traditional public educational institutions.
-DeVos has also been supporting nonprofit organizations that focus on leadership, community, justice, and education.